-ID Activity Mitigation measures Responsibility 1 Training and awareness, Management Plans Prior to mobilisation/ prior to site works (preconstruction), a Traffic Management Plan (TMP, Amber 2023) will be prepared that identifies access routes and parking areas for all vehicles.
-Traffic on site shall be controlled to minimise ground disturbance and reduce compaction, outside of the designated traffic and parking areas, Prior to mobilisation/ prior to site works (preconstruction), a Site Induction is to be prepared that covers: the importance of maintaining groundcover (ensure ongoing perennial groundcover across site); minimising disturbance (reducing erosion potential); and Environmental (No Go) Exclusion Zones (areas Site Supervisor Site Environmental Adviser (SEA)
+ID Activity Mitigation measures Responsibility 1 Training and awareness, Management Plans Prior to mobilisation/ prior to site works (preconstruction), a Traffic Management Plan (TMP, Amber 2024) will be prepared that identifies access routes and parking areas for all vehicles.
+Traffic on site shall be controlled to minimise ground disturbance and reduce compaction, outside of the designated traffic and parking areas, Prior to mobilisation/ prior to site works (preconstruction), a Site Induction is to be prepared that covers: the importance of maintaining groundcover (ensure ongoing perennial groundcover across site); minimising disturbance (reducing erosion potential); and Environmental (No Go) Exclusion Zones (areas EPC Site Supervisor EPC Site Environmental Adviser (SEA)

 ID Activity Mitigation measures Responsibility retained in good condition).
 2 Site preparation Prior to construction, soil sampling shall be carried out across the site, in order to inform soil amelioration practices, that will improve the pH and soil nutrient status.
 A qualified person (agronomist/ environmental scientist appointed by the proponent) will be consulted to establish the sampling regime.
 Soil amelioration to be undertaken will be informed by the proponent's appointment agronomist.
 This step may also include ripping and grading as directed by the recommendations of the soil sampling results.
 This step will support the establishment of perennial pasture species to assure long term pasture success and contribute to achieving the objectives of this GMP.
 Source a mix of exotic species including but not limited to perennial rye grass, Lucerne, sub-clovers, chicory and plantain, as these are suitable for this location and the soil types.
-SEA Site Supervisor NGH Landowners 3 Establishing groundcover: under PV array At mechanical completion, sow exotic mix (i.e. hydroseed) as soon as reasonably practicable within the PV array paddocks (refer Figure 1-1).
-The seeded areas will be monitored as per Section 6.5 "fortnightly survey" with mitigation measures implemented where groundcover percent foliage cover (PFC) drops below 70% PCF as per Section 6.3 below "post-construction".
+Solar Farm Contractor SEA Solar Farm Contractor Site Supervisor NGH Landowners 3 Establishing groundcover: under PV array At mechanical completion, sow exotic mix (i.e. hydroseed) as soon as reasonably practicable within the PV array paddocks (refer to Figure 1-1) The seeded areas will be monitored as per Section 6.5 "fortnightly survey" with mitigation measures implemented where groundcover percent foliage cover (PFC) drops below 70% PCF as per Section 6.3 below "post-construction".
 Ground cover will be targeted to be maintained at or above 70% to protect soils, landscape function and water quality (subject to seasonal and climatic conditions).
-Site Supervisor SEA EPC Contractor Landowners 4 Maintaining groundcover: other areas within the Project Site All Project vehicles (heavy and light), equipment and machinery will be parked in disturbed areas, in accordance with areas identified in the TMP (Amber, 2023).
+Solar Farm Contractor Site Supervisor Solar Farm Contractor SEA Solar Farm Contractor Landowners 4 Maintaining groundcover: other areas within the Project Site All Project vehicles (heavy and light), equipment and machinery will be parked in disturbed areas, in accordance with areas identified in the TMP (Amber, 2024).
 Temporary equipment laydown areas and stockpiles required during construction, will be confined to crop/exotic pasture areas.
 Areas will be progressively rehabilitated during construction in accordance with Section 6.3 below.
-Works will be avoided during and immediately following heavy rainfall events (&gt;20mm in 24 hr period and/or where there is pooling of water or flooding evident), to protect soils and vegetation at the site, except where the Contractor can establish there is no increased risk of disturbance to the soils Site Supervisor SEA
+Works will be avoided during and immediately following heavy rainfall events (>20mm in 24 hr period and/or where there is pooling of water or flooding evident), to protect soils and vegetation at the site, except where the Contractor can establish there is no increased risk of disturbance to the soils Solar Farm Contractor Site Supervisor Solar Farm Contractor SEA